0m3kk/cqrs/README.md

-Of course\!
-Here is a revised and more beautifully formatted `README.md` that combines the information from the root and sample application's `README.md` files, with added emojis for a more engaging look.

 # **🚀 Eventus: A Go Framework for CQRS & Event Sourcing**

 A lightweight yet robust Go framework for building event-driven, scalable, and resilient services using **Command Query Responsibility Segregation (CQRS)** and **Event Sourcing**.
 It comes with built-in support for common patterns required in distributed systems, such as the Transactional Outbox, Idempotent Consumers, and Snapshotting.